19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Psionic Phantasm.md

 If the affected creature touches the illusion, this spell immediately ends.

-Think of this spell like a super [Maneuver](../../../../Game%20Procedures/Combat/Maneuver.md).

 ---
 *Upcast: Increase the DC by 2 per spell level.*